shamstakal/Revoldok---Printing-Company-Template/README.md

 # Revoldok---Printing-Company-Template
-This is a HTML and CS ONLY template for printing company
+This is a HTML and CSS ONLY template for printing company